 - Add grated carrots instead of zucchini.

-- To make perfectly round Korean zucchini pancake, use cookie cutters.
-They come handy and easy to handle.
-But careful when taking it away from the pan, as they may be hot to handle.
+- To make perfectly round Korean zucchini pancakes, use cookie cutters.
+They come in handy and are easy to handle.
+But be careful when removing it from the pan, as it may be hot to handle.

 - Add a blob of butter while cooking to enhance the taste.